LorisPanza/RoboticsAndDesign/README.md

-# Robotics and Design (Politecnico di Milano)
+# Robotics and Design
-The course offers the opportunity to explore many aspects of developing interactive physical systems (such as social robots) using software and hardware that make them sensitive and responsive to the analog world, including people.
+The * Politecnico di Milano * course offers the opportunity to explore many aspects of developing interactive physical systems (such as social robots) using software and hardware that make them sensitive and responsive to the analog world, including people.
 Through collaboration between teachers and students from the Schools of Engineering and Design, the course aims to develop interdisciplinary skills to design and implement interactive devices, such as autonomous robots.
 Students will have the opportunity to study, experiment, design, and produce robots in interdisciplinary groups.

 The objective of the proposed project is the creation of a wearable robot able to express feelings depending on the input coming from the environment, from person who wear it or people around it.